jadalaramani/todo_cicd_end-end_project/README.md

+It’s a full-stack To-Do list application designed primarily to demonstrate a complete DevOps CI/CD pipeline with Kubernetes deployment.
+Here's a breakdown

+of the project components and objective

 # todo_cicd_end-end_project

  A full-stack To-Do List application using:

- Frontend: HTML/CSS/JS (index.html)
+ Frontend: HTML/CSS/JS (index.html) -  Served from a public folder, with index.html as the main entry point.

- Backend: Node.js + SQLite
+ Backend: Node.js (Express.js framework)

- Database: SQLite (local file DB)
+ Database: SQLite (local .db file named todo.db)

  # Goal of project